Baptisms in the Horringer Benefice (St Andrew's Brockley, St Leonard's Horringer cum Ickworth, St Mary's Westley, St Petronilla's Whepstead)

-The first point to make is that anyone who is unbaptised is legally entitled to baptism in their local parish church.
-No minister should refuse except to provide preparation.
+The first point to make is that anybody may be baptised in their local parish church.

 If you are not sure if your child qualifies, or you need help finding out the contact details for your local parish church, please contact the Rector for advice.